jdhitsolutions/PSScriptTools/README.md

 This command is intended to let you see your verbose output and write the verbose messages to a log file.
 It will only work if the verbose pipeline is enabled, usually when your command is run with -Verbose.
 This function is designed to be used within your scripts and functions.
 You either have to hard code a file name or find some other way to define it in your function or control script.
 You could pass a value as a parameter or set it as a PSDefaultParameterValue.

-This command has an alias of Tee-Verbose.
+This command has an alias of `Tee-Verbose`.

 ```powershell
 Begin {